 Grammar, punctuation and spelling

 A new statutory test of English grammar, punctuation and spelling (GPS) was introduced for children at the end of Key Stage 2 from May 2013.
-In 2016, there will also be a test for children at the end of Key Stage 1.

 The test implements a recommendation of Lord Bew’s independent review that the more ‘technical’ aspects of English, such as grammar, punctuation and spelling, are assessed via an externally marked test.